bortch/Revealable/readme.md

 - [`t0`] `setHiddenValue(value_to_hide)`: the value to hide is set and the contract is in the `Hidden` state
 - [`t1`] `reveal(keys, valueSize)`: the value to hide is revealed and the contract is in the `Revealed` state

-### Reveal Contract: a quick implementation example

-For an example of implementation, you can check the `Reveal.sol` contract.

-The Reveal contract is a simple contract that allows the owner to reveal an hidden value using the Reveable contract.

 ## Pitfalls

 ### Costs